-- 1 Advance the Digital Court - Gain operational efficiencies and provide consistent and reliable digital services to all. - 2 Promote Equal Access to Digital Services Promote digital services that are accessible to all rega

-Promote digital services that are accessible to all, regardless of location, socioeconomic status, language, physical ability, or technological access or experience.
+- Advance the Digital Court Gain operational efficiencies and provide consistent and reliable digital services to all. - Promote Equal Access to Digital Services Promote digital services that are accessible to all, regardless of location, socioeconomic status, language, physical ability, or technological access or experience. - Innovate Through Community

-- 1 Innovate Through Community - Maximize the ability to innovate through collaboration, education, and investment in the skills and talents needed to propel technological advancement. - Advance IT Security and Infrastructure - Invest in a high-performing technology infrastructure that secures and protects data, privacy, and confidentiality. - Advocate for Rule and Legislative Changes - Identify, promote, and support legislation, rules, and procedures that improve court operations and the delivery of services using technology.
+Maximize the ability to innovate through collaboration, education, and investment in the skills and talents needed to propel technological advancement. - Advance IT Security and Infrastructure Invest in a high-performing technology infrastructure that secures and protects data, privacy, and confidentiality. - Advocate for Rule and Legislative Changes Identify, promote, and support legislation, rules, and procedures that improve court operations and the delivery of services using technology.